Jacob-Daniel/jacob-daniel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<p>I am a mid-level full-stack developer with 15yrs experience building websites and web applications from the ground up.
+<p>I am a (mostly) self-taught, mid-level full-stack developer with 15yrs experience building websites and web applications from the ground up.
 I love what I do and I am dedicated to delivering great work.</p>

-<p>I have recently converted a legacy Wordpress site to a Wordpress Headless CMS with Next.js, WPgraphql and Tailwind CSS for an independent book publisher.
-The back-end db has admin generated data from WPGraphQL enabled Custom Fields, custom Graphql Fields and Objects Types - providing the front-end single API endpoints.</p>
+<p>I recently enjoyed converting a legacy Wordpress site to a Wordpress Headless CMS with Next.js, WPgraphql and Tailwind CSS for an independent book publisher.
+I used WPGraphQL enabled Custom Fields, custom Graphql Fields and Objects Types to create admin content interfaces and used the GraphiQL IDE to create database queries producing highly efficient front-end single API endpoints.</p>

 <p>I work with PHP, MYSQL, HTML, CSS, JavaScript, Typescript, React, Nextjs, Graphql, Bash Scripting, Github, Tailwind CSS and Bootstrap.</p>
 <p>I do my best to keep up and learn new things ...
 I believe in continually practising the basics in order to advance.
 I am excited about Deno, Svelt, HTMX, PWAs and Web 3.0 technologies.</p>

-<p>I am interested in *tech for good* and have volunteered my tech skills to a successful campaign to save a local Library - and featured a mapping App on Channel 4 News.</p>
+<p>I am interested in *tech for good* and have volunteered my skills to a successful campaign to save a local Library - featuring a mapping App on Channel 4 News.</p>
 <p>I live in London and have two lovely young children.</p>

 <p>Please do say Hi,<br />Thanks</p>